-Perhaps it’s because it’s your fifth trip to Africa, or because it’s something you’ve dreamed of your entire life, but are you for looking for an alternative to the traditional African safari holiday?
+Perhaps it’s because it’s your second, third or even fifth trip to Africa, or because it’s something you’ve dreamed of your entire life, but are you for looking for an alternative to the traditional African safari holiday?
 Something new and unique.
 Something that would compliment your passion or hobby.
 More and more, camps, lodges and tour operators are recognising this.

 Little niche safaris are popping up across Africa, and we love it!
 It makes planning your perfect holiday in Africa even more enriching.
 So whether it’s a skill you’re looking to improve, or simply want to make your life-long dream come true, here is our list of the top five speciality safaris in Africa that are perfect for the traveller with something specific in mind.

 This speciality has already become legendary in Africa.
 Aside from it being a totally unique way of learning more about photography and being taught new skills by a professional, a photographic safari is one of the best ways to preserve your safari memories.
 Each year the offering is getting better and better, with custom-built safari equipment to help you make the most of your time in Africa.
 If a photo safari is your thing, we always recommend properties that offer photographic support; whether it’s beanbags to prevent your camera from bouncing, mounts so you don’t need to lug your tripod around, or hides allowing you time to sit still at a waterhole and wait for the wildlife to wander by.
 Our favourite camps with great photographic hides are Mashatu in the Tuli Block of Botswana, and Kaingo in South Luangwa, Zambia.

 Just remember, you don’t have to be a pro photographer to experience a photographic safari – we see a real mixture of clients on these trips.